-What are the jurisdictional thresholds for application of merger control?
+2.4 What are the jurisdictional thresholds for application of merger control?

-The financial thresholds for notification were increased with effect from 1 January 2019.
-A merger or acquisition as defined in the Competition Act will be notifiable if the following thresholds are met in the most recent financial year of each under-
+A merger or acquisition as defined in the Competition Act will be notifiable if the following thresholds are met in the most recent financial year of each undertaking involved:

-- the aggregate turnover in the State of the undertakings involved is no less than €60 million (increased from €50 million); and - the turnover in the State of each of two or more of the undertakings involved is no less than €10 million (increased from €3 million).
+- the aggregate turnover in the State of the undertakings involved is no less than €60 million; and - the turnover in the State of each of two or more of the undertakings involved is no less than €10 million.